Avocarrot/authentication-client/CONTRIBUTING.md

 ### Footer

 The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.

----

-## <a name="testing"></a> Testing
-All Merge Requests should be submitted with the relevant tests.
-No code should be merged if no supporting tests are provided.

-You are strongly encouraged to strive for a 100% test-coverage, even through it is not enforced in the continuous intergation process.